• Skip to primary navigation

 Note: exact amounts are mentioned in the recipe card further down.

 Cooking oil - any neutral oil like canola or sunflower can be used.
-I like using a mild and light-tasting olive oil for all my cooking as it is healthier than seed oils and does not have an after-taste.
+I also like using a mild and light-tasting olive oil for my cooking as this lighter version does not have an after-taste.
 Don't use extra virgin olive oil or coconut oil though.

 Onions - Red onions sliced fine.